What Does The Fiscal And Financial Year (FY) Mean?

 If you’re a homeowner, first home buyer, or even an investor, consider talking to your bank about activating an “offset account”.

 In finance, short selling or just “shorting” is betting that something will fall in price.
 In this video we explain how it works using a simple example.

 What Are ‘Growth’ And ‘Defensive’ Assets And Investments?

 Defined: ‘Growth’ And ‘Defensive’ Assets And Investments.
 Generally speaking, growth assets are higher risk and higher reward investments.
 Defensive assets are lower-risk lower-reward.

 While cash accounting might “make more sense” for a very small business or one that is just starting out, once the business starts to grow an accountant can help you take care of the rules under accrual accounting — and may even help you minimise your tax bill!

 Earnings is another word for profit, but what makes it confusing is how people use it.
-Typically, revenue is the same thing as “sales” or the “top line”.
-They all appear at the top of the income statement.
+Revenue can sometimes be called sales or “the top line”.

 What’s Your Number?

 Instead of getting overwhelmed about financial milestones and goals, use a trick from weight loss experts and think in terms of systems.